 After your needs assessment meeting, the assessor will draft a needs assessment report.
 This document recommends an individually-tailored package of support which you should be provided with through DSA.
 After you have signed an agreement to indicate that you are happy with what the report says, copies of it will be sent through to your funding body and to the Disability Service at your first-choice university.
 A member of staff at your funding body will look through the report and write back to you to let you know what support funding will be made available for.
 The Disability Service at your first-choice university will also be sent a copy of this letter.

-When you receive the letter from your funding body which confirms the support they have agreed to fund for you it is often possible to order equipment and arrange training simply through following the instructions given on the letter.
+When you receive the letter from your funding body which confirms the support they have agreed to fund for you, you can then start to organise your support – it is often possible to order equipment and arrange training simply through following the instructions given on the letter.

 In most cases some of your support (such as referrals for support workers) will need to be arranged through your university so we recommend that you contact the disability adviser at your first-choice university so that they can start to organise this.